gogobook/okhttp_wiki_in_zhtw/Recipes.md

     System.out.println("Response 2 equals Response 1? " + response1Body.equals(response2Body));
   }
 ```
-To prevent a response from using the cache, use [`CacheControl.FORCE_NETWORK`](http://square.github.io/okhttp/javadoc/com/squareup/okhttp/CacheControl.html#FORCE_NETWORK).
-To prevent it from using the network, use [`CacheControl.FORCE_CACHE`](http://square.github.io/okhttp/javadoc/com/squareup/okhttp/CacheControl.html#FORCE_CACHE).
+To prevent a response from using the cache, use [`CacheControl.FORCE_NETWORK`](http://square.github.io/okhttp/3.x/okhttp/okhttp3/CacheControl.html#FORCE_NETWORK).
+To prevent it from using the network, use [`CacheControl.FORCE_CACHE`](http://square.github.io/okhttp/3.x/okhttp/okhttp3/CacheControl.html#FORCE_CACHE).
 Be warned: if you use `FORCE_CACHE` and the response requires the network, OkHttp will return a `504 Unsatisfiable Request` response.

 #### [Canceling a Call](https://github.com/square/okhttp/blob/master/samples/guide/src/main/java/okhttp3/recipes/CancelCall.java)

 Use `Call.cancel()` to stop an ongoing call immediately.
 If a thread is currently writing a request or reading a response, it will receive an `IOException`.
 Use this to conserve the network when a call is no longer necessary; for example when your user navigates away from an application.
 Both synchronous and asynchronous calls can be canceled.

-You can cancel multiple requests simultaneously with tags.
-Assign a tag when you build a request with `RequestBuilder.tag(tag)`.
-You can then use `OkHttpClient.cancel(tag)` to cancel all calls with that tag.

 ```java
   private final ScheduledExecutorService executor = Executors.newScheduledThreadPool(1);